ScottishCovidResponse/data_pipeline_api_cpp/README.md

 Generic API
 + DataPipeline.h: the generic API for all C++ models
-+ Restful.h: get json or file by URL
++ Restful.h: get json or other config file by URL
++ HDF5IO.h:  helper functions to ease HDF5 IO

++ code_generator/ : an independent python code generation script
++ demo/ :  demo the usage of code generator for hdf5 IO
-EERA model specific header and demo
++ EERA_pipeline_demo/ :   EERA model specific header and demo
- 2 files
++ tests/ : unit tests

 Some header only libraries are downloaded and copied into this repository for the moment.  `git submodule add -b master https://github.com/ToruNiina/toml11.git`
 + json.hpp   download as a copy
 + toml.hpp    git submodule
++ csv.hpp  download as a copy
 + eigen3-hdf5.hpp  download as a copy, with modification

 ### Install dependency on Ubuntu 18.04/20.04